-Fingerprint Biometrics: Definition & How Secure It Is
+Fingerprint Biometrics: Definition and How Secure It Is

 Fingerprints are a unique feature that every person has, and no two people have the same ones.
 Fingerprint biometrics is used to both authenticate (match a person’s biometric template) and identify (determine the identification of a person).